saurabbh14/Multilevel_1D-TDSE/USAGE.md

 This file gives short example `input.ini` snippets for common use-cases.
 Merge these namelists into your main `input.ini` (keep other required sections such as &grid, &elec_states, &time_grid, &laser_param, etc.).

-For running new calculations, we recommend copying the provided `input.ini` file and `input_data` directory to a separate directory, ideally, where the calculation data is intended to be stored.
-Then you may edit the calculation parameters in the `input.ini` file (even the file's name) and also provide different input data in the `input_data` directory, such as potential energy surfaces and transition dipole moments.

 ## Run the executable (after build):
 ### Test Run:
 After successfully building the package, a test calculation can be run using the following command.